ShubhiJain67/LeetCode/README.md

 LeetCode 1323 : Maximum 69 Number (83_Easy)

 LeetCode 1342 : Number of Steps to Reduce a Number to Zero (34_Easy)

+LeetCode 1347 : Minimum Number of Steps to Make Two Strings Anagram (106_Medium)

+LeetCode 1351 : Count Negative Numbers in a Sorted Matrix (89_Easy)

 LeetCode 1365 : How Many Numbers Are Smaller Than the Current Number (48_Easy)